why-try313/flatpak-apt-integration/README.md

-A simple script to check for flatpak updates when `apt update` runs You can grab the file [flatpak-checker.sh](https://github.com/why-try313/flatpak-apt-integration/blob/b12683b72a6925cb6655ccf143d5bf773e7485d6/flatpak-checker.sh) or copy paste the code below (same content as the file)
+A simple script to check for flatpak updates when `apt update` runs

+You can grab the file [flatpak-checker.sh](https://github.com/why-try313/flatpak-apt-integration/blob/b12683b72a6925cb6655ccf143d5bf773e7485d6/flatpak-checker.sh) or copy paste the code below (copy of flatpak-checker.sh for quick access)

 ```bash
 # !/bin/bash